 </figure>

-The HTML should be straightforward and easy to understand:
+The HTML should be very straightforward:

-- Captain Obvious to the rescue, we define the image tag
+- Define the image tag

 <img>